Trump criticizes Apple's encryption stance on Pensacola phones

 “A federal judge has authorized the Department of Justice to access the contents of the dead terrorist’s phones.
 Apple designed these phones and implemented their encryption.
 It’s a simple, ‘front-door’ request: Will Apple help us get into the shooter’s phones or not?”
 Kerri Kupec, a Department of Justice spokeswoman, said in a statement on Tuesday.

-After a shooting in San Bernardino, California, in 2016, federal investigators eventually turned to third-party cybersecurity firms for help to unlock the shooter’s device.
+After the shooting by two Islamic militants in San Bernardino, California, in 2015, federal investigators eventually turned to third-party cybersecurity firms for help to unlock the shooter’s device.

+The Wall Street Journal on Monday reported that the devices used by the Pensacola shooter were older iPhone 5 and iPhone 7 models and cited cybersecurity experts as saying commercial firms could likely crack them.

-Reporting by Eric Beech in Washington, D.C. and Stephen Nellis in San Francisco; Editing by Leslie Adler
+Reporting by Eric Beech in Washington, D.C., and Stephen Nellis in San Francisco; Editing by Leslie Adler